knpuniversity/question-answer-day/knpu/controllers-services.rst

 things ever, but since it takes longer, the rewards need to outweigh this.

 2) All of your logic should be pushed out into your service layer anyways.
-This is the age-old :ref:`skinny controllers<di-skinny-controllers-soa>`
+This is the age-old :ref:`skinny controllers` best-practice.
-best-practice.

 3) And now that your controllers are skinny, there's no need to unit test them.
 Instead unit test the services being used by your controllers.